GuanceCloud/datakit/internal/export/doc/en/inputs/logging.md

     More: For configuration and code examples of Java Go Python mainstream logging components, see: [socket client configuration](logging_socket.md)
 <!-- markdownlint-enable MD046 -->

+### JSON Fields Mode {#json-as-fields}

+`json_as_fields` defaults to `false`.
+When enabled, DataKit converts the JSON root object of each complete log entry after character decoding, ANSI removal, and multiline aggregation, then runs Pipeline:

+- Top-level strings, booleans, `int64` integers, and `float64` decimals keep their types.
+Objects and arrays become compact JSON strings. `null` and numbers outside the supported ranges are ignored.
+- A successful conversion does not retain the original JSON.
+A JSON-provided `message` is retained.
+Invalid JSON, a non-object root, or an object without usable fields falls back to the original `message`.
+- Field names are truncated to 256 bytes, then `.` is replaced with `_`, trailing backslashes are removed, and newlines are replaced with spaces.
+Fields whose names become empty are ignored.
+When multiple original names produce the same name, an unchanged name wins; otherwise, the lexically first original name wins.
+A name that becomes reserved after conversion is still renamed by the reserved-field rule below.
+- Each Point retains at most 1024 fields, excluding tags.
+Existing collector fields take priority, and the remaining capacity is filled in lexical order of the converted JSON field names.
+- JSON fields replace collector tags or fields with the same name and are not filtered by `field_white_list`.
+- `time`, `source`, `date`, and `storage_index` are renamed to `json_time`, `json_source`, `json_date`, and `json_storage_index`.
+If the target exists, `_N` is appended.
+These JSON fields do not override log time, collector semantics, or the configured storage index.

 ---

 ## Advanced Topics {#deepin-topics}